mojomojo1/bootkon/docs/book/fork.md

 ## Forking the GitHub repository

+If you want to create your custom version of bootkon, please fork the repository on GitHub first.

+Forks by default have GitHub actions disabled.
+You need to enable them by navigating to **Settings** and then **Actions**.
+Set `Allow all actions and reusable workflows` and `
+Read and write permissions`.

+Next, [open this file in Cloud Shell](https://console.cloud.google.com/cloudshell/open?git_repo=https://github.com/fhirschmann/bootkon&page=editor&tutorial=docs/book/fork.md&show=ide&cloudshell_workspace=) in tutorial mode and follow the next steps directly in Cloud Shell.

 ## Editing the tutorials

-First, [open `CONTRIBUTING.md` in Cloud Shell](https://console.cloud.google.com/cloudshell/open?git_repo=https://github.com/fhirschmann/bootkon&page=editor&tutorial=docs/book/fork.md&show=ide&cloudshell_workspace=) in tutorial mode and follow the next steps directly in Cloud Shell.

 ### Authenticate to GitHub

 Cloud Shell editor supports authentication to GitHub via an interactive authentication flow.
-In this case, you just push your changes and a notification appears to do so.
+In this case, you just push your changes and a notification appears to guide you through this process.
+If you go this route, please continue with **Set up git**.

 If, for some reason, this doesn't work for you, you can use the following method: